-The Metal Furniture Manufacturing industry sells metal furniture used in offices and other business premises, for complex storage systems, for specialist institutional applications (e.g. in hospitals, prisons, schools) and to a lesser extent, for domestic purposes.
-The industry currently generates revenue totalling $725.0 million, up by 2.1% on 2012-13, and representing a decline of an annualised 6.1% over the five years through 2013-14.
-This poor performance reflects the declining trend in the downstream non-residential building market over the five years, particularly the slump in the value of commercial and industrial building construction in the aftermath of the global financial crisis... purchase to read more
+The Metal Furniture Manufacturing industry sells metal furniture used in offices and other business premises, for complex storage systems, for specialist institutional applications (e.g. in hospitals, prisons, schools) and, to a lesser extent, for domestic purposes.
+Over the five years through 2014-15, the industry is expected to decline by an annualised 4.9%.
+It currently generates revenue totalling $705.0 million, up by 2.0% on 2013-14.
+This poor performance principally reflects the loss of the domestic market to imported furniture products.
+It also reflects the adverse demand conditions in the key building markets over the past five years, particularly the declining demand in the non-residential building market... purchase to read more

 The relative capital and labour intensity of this industry varies according to the scale of operations and the industry segment in which the firm operates.
 The relative importance of capital and labour varies across the product spectrum, with the simpler products (desks and filing cabinets) generally being produced by more labour-intensive means than the more complex ones (compactus units).